Zheng Shiping: Biography

 In 1962, Yefu was born in a village in Lichuan County of Enshi Tujia and Miao Autonomous Prefecture, Hubei, China.
 His grandpa was a direct male-line descendant of chieftain (土司), his grandfather, Liu Jilu, who had graduated from Huangpu Military Academy, was a general and Chiang Kai-shek's bodyguard.
 After 1949, Yefu's parents stayed in Mainland China.
 They were cast as rightists, and suffered political persecution.
 Yefu's grandfather was brought to be persecuted.
 His grandfather and two aunts committed suicide due to such tough and hopeless life conditions.
 At the close of the Cultural Revolution in 1978, Yefu entered the Hubei Institute For Nationalities and started writing poetry.
 In 1982, Yefu organized a literary organization named BoZao Shishe (剥枣诗社), and used his pen name Yefu or Tujia Yefu to write articles.
 In 1986, Yefu entered the Chinese Department of Wuhan University, he studied under Yi Zhongtian, organized a literary organization named Houxiandai Shiren Shalong (后现代诗人沙龙), and published his collection of poems The Wolf Cries In The Night (狼之夜哭).
 In 1989, Yefu was arrested for cover the MDC people.
-In 1995, Yefu was let out of prison, and he set up shop as a bookseller in Beijing.
+In 1995, Yefu was let out of prison, and he set up shop as a bookseller in Beijing.Wang Zhi'an continued to ask: Thai law has strict restrictions on foreigners' land purchases, did they fully inform them of the risks at the beginning?
+Yefu responded: His starting point is to give people the opportunity to take refuge overseas, retire or escape from China's political environment.
+"I didn't deliberately deceive, and I will be held accountable if I borrow money and sell blood!"